 Because GoldPaid works entirely by post across the UK, you do all of this from home, in your own time.
 No shop, no queue, and nobody watching over your shoulder while you think.

-Budleigh Salterton in context, and what we tend to receive from here
+Budleigh Salterton in context, and how we handle what you send

 Budleigh Salterton is a quiet east-Devon coastal town with a pebble beach at the mouth of the River Otter.
-It has a notably older, settled population, the kind of community that accumulates jewellery over a lifetime.
+It has a notably older, settled population.
+Nothing is committed until a written offer has been read at home.
 People in Budleigh Salterton sell gold and silver by post, anywhere in the UK, with no shop visit needed.

 The process, step by step